 A native of Hardwick, Vermont, Andy Gagnon has dedicated his life to music.
 Gagnon has worked with the Vermont Jazz Camp, U-32’s summer jazz camp, the Get Thee to the Funnery camp in Barre, and the Green Mountain Youth Symphony Summer C.A.M.P., as well as being a private percussion instructor for many years.
 Gagnon has also served as a mentor for Music-COMP (formerly the Vermont MIDI Project) and as a guest conductor for numerous Vermont district music festivals.
 Gagnon holds a B.S. in Music Education with a concentration in music composition from the University of Vermont, and an M.F.A. in Music Composition from the Vermont College of Fine Arts.
 He regularly performs with The Renegade Groove, LOVECRAFT, The Vermont Jazz Ensemble, and PURPLE feat.
 Craig Mitchell, among many other artists and groups.
 Andy currently lives in Morrisville, Vermont with his wife Leah, their dogs Spock and Kiwi, Minerva the cat, and Poppy Seed the chinchilla.
 He is the instrumental music teacher at Stowe Elementary, Middle, and High schools.

 Cavan Meese got his start in theater at an early age with the Bread and Puppet Theater and in performances at schools, libraries, clubs, festivals and small theaters around the country with his family.
-Cavan is an alumni of the Governor’s Institute on the Arts and first studied lighting design and television production at Castleton State College.
+Cavan is an alumni of the Governor’s Institute on the Arts and first studied lighting design and television production at Vermont State College Castleton.
 He went on to The University of the Arts in Philadelphia where he studied theater arts and apprenticed with lighting designers and directors at the Pennsylvania Ballet, The Arden Theater, Pig Iron Theater, and others.
 Cavan has designed for Anais Mitchell (Hadestown), Grace Potter and the Nocturnals, Circus Smirkus Big Top Tour, Phish, Vermont Stage Company, Lost Nation Theater, The Barre Opera House, Kingdom County Productions (The Voices Project Tour), Ryno Fest, The Northeast Kingdom Music Festival, and toured extensively as both a performer and lighting technician.
 Cavan is founder of The Parker Pie Company and the Village Hall barn stage in West Glover.

-Alexa Rene’ Rivera (she/her) is a basket weaver of Puerto Rican and Jewish descent based in Burlington, VT.
+Alexa Rene’ Rivera (she/her) is a basket weaver of Puerto Rican and Jewish descent living in Vermont.
 Alexa is founder and owner of WOVN.COUNTRY, a small business selling baskets and teaching basket weaving workshops in the Northeast.
 Her workshops take place anywhere from institutions such as The Shelburne Craft School and Montgomery Center for the Arts, to friends’ backyards, a muddy farm in a flood plain, and basements where Punk Bands usually practice.
-She is a proud member of the Hive on Pine, a studio collective in Burlington’s South End, and has attended the artist residency program at The Vermont Studio Center.
 Her work has been featured in Boston Home Magazine and for the Vermont Arts Council.
+Alexa’s studio is in Johnson, VT, where she also works as Program Coordinator at The Vermont Studio Center, an international artists’ and writers’ residency program.
 Alexa is interested in basket weaving as both a basic utilitarian craft, and as an important study of vessel, geography, intuition, and abundance.
-When not weaving baskets in her studio, you can find Alexa waitressing, reading murder mysteries, and taking way too many pictures of food.
+When not weaving baskets in her studio, you can find Alexa reading murder mysteries, and taking way too many pictures of food.

 Martha was a school nurse in Central VT for 23 years until moving to the coast of Maine in 2019.
 During the Covid pandemic she worked for the Maine Dept. of Education helping schools manage their infections.
 Martha is also a psychiatric nurse and works remotely for the VT Department of Mental Health.
 She has been involved with the Governors Institute for over 15 years and loves working at GIA because it is two fantastic weeks of art, music, theater, dance – and really happy, creative students and staff!

 Emily C. Billado’s entire personality is based on her love of three things: art, warm beverages, and Vermont.
 Born and raised in Castleton, she left for the big city (Washington D.C.) for 5 years, but she eventually had to follow the call of New England’s mountains and relocated closer to home in Western Massachusetts.
-With a background in both musical theatre, costume design, and art history, she loves to take an interdisciplinary approach to art and loves the challenge of a new medium.
+With a background in musical theatre, costume design, and art history, she loves to take an interdisciplinary approach to art and loves the challenge of a new medium.
 By day, she works as the project manager and marketing coordinator for a Vermont-based skincare company.
-But when she isn’t working, she can be found exploring museums, taking deep breaths of fresh air, making music, making herself laugh, sewing, researching niche historical topics, or generally frolicking.
+But when she isn’t working, she can be found exploring museums, taking deep breaths of fresh air, making music, making herself laugh, sewing, researching niche historical topics, and generally frolicking.
 She was first introduced to the magic of GIA as a student in 2011 and always considers it the highlight of her year to spend time learning from and being inspired by our amazing young artists.

 Kaelan Selbach is a filmmaker currently living and working in Brooklyn, New York.
 After Growing up in the woods of Southern VT and attending GIA as a student many moons ago; Kaelan followed his passion for filmmaking to Syracuse University where he received a BFA in Film, and to FAMU international in Prague in the Czech Republic where he studied 35mm.
-Between smaller and more personal artistic endeavors, Kaelan works full time as a set lighting technician on feature films and TV.
+Between smaller and more personal artistic endeavors, Kaelan works full time as a set lighting technician on feature films and TV, currently on Law & Order.
 Aside from his work he also loves to watch movies of any kind, binge read fantasy and sci-fi, listen to music that sounds like breaking machinery, eat donuts and have a nice cup of PG tips English tea.
 He truly cannot wait to spend the summer returning to his roots and helping to try and pass on the artistic passion to young artists in his home state of VT.

 Corey grew up in a log cabin in the woods of Middlesex, Vermont.
 After graduating from Wesleyan University he became a professional contemporary dancer, while also mixing in some carpentry, teaching, cooking, arts administration, emergency medicine, conflict resolution, and educational advocacy.
 He is now the Co-founder and Chief People Officer at Luminary (www.roli.com and www.playlumi.com), a music technology company, headquartered in London, UK, where he lives with his wife, Kate, and their daughters, Hazel (7) and Willa (4).
 He is inspired by the work of, among others, Toni Morrison, Noella Coursaris Musunka, James Baldwin, and Cary Wolfe.
 He attended GIA in 2000.